 Before Carrie, Samantha, Charlotte and Miranda there were Kristy, Claudia, Dawn and Stacey.

-It’s been 30 years (yes, 30 years) since the legendary Ann M. Martin first released ‘Kristy’s Great Idea’, the first book in the series that spawned a generation of responsible teenage book-keepers.
+It’s been over 30 years since the legendary Ann M. Martin first released ‘Kristy’s Great Idea’, the first book in the series that spawned a generation of responsible teenage book-keepers.

 Thanks to The Baby-Sitters Club, we laughed, we cried, and we all thought babysitting was a totally normal thing to do at 13.

 Now, the iconic series has been turned into a Netflix series, dropping on July 3.